 A man in a gray shirt scratching his arm

 Eczema is a chronic skin condition that often comes and goes in cycles.
 While it may seem unpredictable at times, understanding what causes the flare-ups to reappear is essential in managing the condition long-term.
-Many eczema flare-ups are linked to specific triggers in your environment, lifestyle, or even diet.
-The good news?
-Many of these triggers can be managed or avoided with the right care.

 What Triggers Eczema Flare-Ups?